ashdrift231/GenAI_projects/Youtube_video_Summerizer/README.md

 ## Features

 - Extracts the transcript of a given YouTube video.
-- Utilizes the Gemini Pro model to generate a concise summary of the video transcript.
+- Utilizes the Gemini 2.0 Flash model to generate a concise summary of the video transcript.
 - Displays the video thumbnail.
+- Provides video summary.

 ## Setup

-1.  **Install Dependencies:** Run the cell containing `!pip install -r /content/requirements.txt` to install the required libraries (`streamlit`, `google-generativeai`, `youtube-transcript-api`, `python-dotenv`).
+1.  **Install Dependencies:** Run the cell containing `!pip install -r /content/requirements.txt` to install the required libraries (`streamlit`, `google-generativeai`, `youtube-transcript-api`).
 2.  **Configure API Key:**
     *   Replace `"your_api_key"` in the `genai.configure(api_key="your_api_key")` cell with your actual Google Gemini API key.
+You can generate your Google Api key from [google ai studio.](https://aistudio.google.com/)
-    *   Alternatively, you can use environment variables by uncommenting the `from dotenv import load_dotenv` and `load_dotenv()` lines and setting your API key in a `.env` file in the Colab environment.
+    *   Alternatively, you can use environment variables by uncommenting the `from dotenv import load_dotenv` and `load_dotenv()` lines and setting your API key in a `.env` file in the VScode environment.
 3.  **Run the Streamlit App:** Execute the remaining cells to run the Streamlit application within Colab.
-A public URL will be provided to access the app.
+A public URL will be provided to access the app along with port address (password).

 ## Usage